SAP/cloud-mta-build-tool/docs/docs/migration.md

 <li>

-`JSON` files with [service creation parameters](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/a36df26b36484129b482ae20c3eb8004.html) or [service binding parameters](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/c7b09b79d3bb4d348a720ba27fe9a2d5.html) referenced by the `path` property of the correponding entity in the `mta.yaml`, are packaged differently into the result MTA archive.  &nbsp;  &nbsp; &nbsp;
+`JSON` files with [service creation parameters](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/a36df26b36484129b482ae20c3eb8004.html) or [service binding parameters](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/c7b09b79d3bb4d348a720ba27fe9a2d5.html) referenced by the `path` property of the correponding entity in the `mta.yaml`, are packaged differently by the tools into the result MTA archive.  &nbsp;  &nbsp; &nbsp;

 Therefore, if your `JSON` file contains [parameters or placeholders](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/490c8f71e2b74bc0a59302cada66117c.html) that should be resolved when you deploy the MTA archive, the correponding properties should be moved to the `mta.yaml` file.
 Otherwise, values assigned to these properties during deployment will be incorrect, because the [parameters or placeholders](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/490c8f71e2b74bc0a59302cada66117c.html) are resolved only if they are specified within an MTA descriptor, i.e. the `mta.yaml` or `mtad.yaml` files.  &nbsp;

-For example, if you provide parameters for creation of a UAA service in an `xs-security.json` file:
+For example, if you provide parameters for creating a UAA service in an `xs-security.json` file:

 ```yaml